Home Insurance Glossary of Terms

 Broker

-An independent intermediary that arranges and sells insurance on behalf of different insurance companies.
+An independent intermediary that arranges and sells insurance for different insurance companies.

-Buildings insurance covers the structure of the property together with any fixtures and fittings of your home such as fitted baths and kitchens.
+Buildings insurance covers the structure of the property.
+It includes any fixtures and fittings of your home such as fitted baths and kitchens.

 Business equipment